ibracorp/authelia/README.md

 - Receive advanced tutorials and articles for your IT needs.<br>
 - Help support indie creators (and a father of two) to bring you the best content possible!<br>

+### == PAYPAL ==
+Prefer to donate via PayPal?
+You can donate to us right here: https://paypal.me/ramteksolutions

-We really appreciate your support. <br>
+We really appreciate your support in any shape or form.  <br>

 ## == IBRACORP ==
 IBRACORP - https://ibracorp.io <br>